 the plaques where the bacteria have been killed.

-If a cleaning chemical has inactivated the phage there will be fewer or no plaques in the lawn – so you can compare different
+If a cleaning chemical or disinfectant has inactivated the phage there will be fewer or no plaques in the lawn – so you can compare different

-cleaning chemicals based on how much they can prevent plaques compared to control samples.
+cleaning systems based on how much they can prevent plaques compared to control samples.